hrajend/SmMailService/README.md

 * Clone this repo and traverse to {root}/release/.

-* Set the api keys or tokens required to consume MailGun or SendGrid mail service.
+* Set the API end points, api keys or tokens required to consume MailGun or SendGrid mail service.
     * `export SENDGRID_KEY={AUTH_TOKEN}`
     * `export MAILGUN_KEY={API-KEY}`
+    * `export SENDGRID_ENDPOINT={SENDGRID-API-ENDPOINT}`
+    * `export MAILGUN_ENDPOINT={MAILGUN-API-ENDPOINT}`

+* Run `java -jar challenge-0.0.1-SNAPSHOT.jar`

 __NOTE :__

 SENDGRID_KEY should be the {AUTH_TOKEN} alone. **Should not be in the format of `Bearer {AUTH_TOKEN}`.**

-MAILGUN_KEY should be the entire user:password. **e.g. api:xxxxxxx.***
+MAILGUN_KEY should be the entire user:password. **e.g. api:xxxxxxxxxx**

-* Run `java -jar challenge-0.0.1-SNAPSHOT.jar`
+SENDGRID_ENDPOINT should be the complete URL of SendGrid API end-point (https://api.sendgrid.com/v3/mail/send).

+MAILGUN_ENDPOINT should be the complete URL of MailGun API end-point (https://api.mailgun.net/v3/{MAILGUN_DOMAIN}/messages).

 # REST API - Usage